Honors Capstone Project

 Between the Sheets focuses on the transformation of a space and changes a plain and unattractive room into a place for imagination and calm retreat.
 It is designed as a sanctuary from stress and functions to encourage relaxation and reflection.
 Between the Sheets offers the seclusion necessary to deep thought while providing the inspiration of nature—a rare combination in an increasingly industrialized world where over population floods the few natural spaces available to city and suburban residents.
 The intimacy it offers is both in the form of immersion with the space and connection with oneself.
 As viewers are given the opportunity to be alone with their thoughts in an atmosphere of security, they may gain from meditation or deep contemplation some sense of self-appreciation or self-discovery.
 As Between the Sheets grants the viewer the freedom of self-directed contemplation, each viewer’s encounter will be unique and highly personal.
 The installation is an experiential artwork and, without creating a narrow focus for thought, provides an environment primed for calm, reflective contemplation.

 Tesno, Tina, "Between the Sheets An Exploration of Video Art as a Medium for Intimacy and Private Reflection" (2008).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 507.

 Creative Commons License